-This second generation Hyundai Tucson is the latest in a long line of crossovers to go up against the class-leading Seat Ateca and still firm favourite the Nissan Qashqai, with its existence coming about as a slightly larger replacement for the now-superseded ix35, which ironically replaced the first gen Tucson in 2009.
+This second generation Hyundai Tucson is the latest in a long line of crossovers to go up against the still firm favourites, and the Hyundai has to beat the class-leading Seat Ateca and Nissan Qashqai, with its existence coming about as a slightly larger replacement for the now-superseded ix35, which ironically replaced the first-gen Tucson in 2009.

 Understanding the Hyundai Tucson USPs

 There’s a sense from the outset that the Tucson has been designed to be painless to live with.
 From its simple push-to-open fuel filler door to the easily dropped rear seats, every aspect appears pleasingly straightforward.

 Even with six core trim levels the Tucson caters well for most driver's need with its entry-level S trim, which equips the crossover with 16in alloy wheels, auto headlights and wipers, electrically adjustable and heated wing mirrors, hill start assist and trailer stability assistance as standard.
 Inside there is reclining rear seats, USB and Bluetooth connectivity and air conditioning.